-NEWSPAPER ARTICLES:
+NEWSPAPER ARTICLES AND SOCIAL MEDIA:

-Each teacher, coach, and activity sponsor is expected to submit at least one newspaper article to the West River Eagle per year.
+Staff need to ensure students have a verified student press release on file before submission to newspaper/social media.
+Each teacher, coach, and activity sponsor is encouraged to submit at least one newspaper article to the West River Eagle per year.
 These submissions should be grammatically correct and written from a positive view point.
-Please have your supervisor approve all submissions.
-Pictures of students actively learning adds to any written submission.
+Submissions need to be approved by your Building Administrator.
+The C-EB schools have an official Facebook page and has designated appointees who will post announcements.